MhmdEsml/Segmentation-Digital-Rock-Images/README.md

   <button onclick="copyCode('python train.py')"></button>
 </div>

 That's it!
 You have successfully trained a segmentation model on the selected data .
-Feel free to explore and analyze the generated images for your digital rock analysis needs.
+Feel free to explore and analyze the output for your digital rock analysis needs.

 **4. Results**